What is Accounts Receivable? Importance, Working Process, & Benefits

 • Ensure Compliance: By maintaining the perfect accounts receivable record, a business can maintain compliance and avoid the expensive penalties and reputational issues.

-The working process of accounts receivable starts when a company provides its goods or services to the customer.
+The accounts receivable work process starts when a company provides its goods or services to the customer.
 By verifying their previous customer credits, the companies are enabled to pay letter facilities with a fixed payment due date and early payment discounts.

 1. After providing goods or services to the customer, the company creates an accurate and transparent invoice where the detailed information is mentioned, which the customer has already received and not yet paid for, and sends this invoice to the customer.